loganthegoodsready/week2ResearchRepoDemo/reflections/reflectiveJournal.md

 ### Click [Here](https://github.com/loganthegoodsready/Mangoisgreat.git) to see my attempts at the lab activities for week3/4.

+### What is an IDE?

+IDE stands for and integrated develompment environment.
+It provides the user interface for code development, testing and debugging.
+The IDE I have benn using is called Pycharm, and It's very easy to use.
+I may have to swith to another IDE such as Visual studio code as I plan to learn other programming languages that wont run in Pycharm.

 ### What is Python?

 Python is a high level, object orientated programming language.
 It has a very simple sytax that is similar to the normal written english language, which makes it a great language for beginners to learn to program.